Application

 return await call_next(request)

-For more details on creating middleware
+For more details on creating middleware, see the Middlewares section.

-for different API versions.
+Applying middleware for different API versions.

 from rapidy import web